Curiouspaul1/Py-Buycoins/README.md

 ## Basic Usage [Buying crypto]
-According the official documentation on Buycoins [here](https://developers.buycoins.africa/), in order to buy crypto we must fetch an active price ID, first using the `getPrices` query, and then use that to send a query via the `buy` query.
-We can do this using the BuyCoins class as follows:
+According the official documentation on Buycoins [here](https://developers.buycoins.africa/), in order to buy crypto we must fetch an active price ID, first using the `getPrices`.
+The client class also features some generic helper methods such as get_active_price_id, which can be used to fetch price IDs for the sake of orders to the API, instead of having to call the query generator classes.
+The query generator remains however.
+Once we have that ID, we can then use that to send a query via the `buy` query.
+We can do this using the BuyCoins class (query generator) as follows:

 ```python
 from orders import BuyCoins